-Common promotional strategies, for marketers, come under two categories.
-Traditional and digital.
-Traditional marketing refers to print media, broadcasting, direct mail, billboards and posters, and referral, i.e. word of mouth.
-Digital methods mean email marketing, social media promotion, content marketing, search engine optimisation (SEO), mobile marketing and paid advertising.
-Digital marketing generates 50% more interactions with customers than traditional marketing.
+Promotional tactics fall into two categories: traditional and digital.
+Traditional methods encompass print media, broadcasting, mail, billboards, and word of mouth.
+Digital avenues include email, social media, content marketing, SEO, mobile outreach, and paid ads.
+Digital marketing generates 50% more customer interactions than traditional methods.

 5. Physical Evidence

-Physical evidence means more than just proof of purchase.
-Whilst it does include this important aspect, physical evidence also encompasses the overall existence of your brand.
-Think website, branding, social media, the logo on your building, your store’s decor, the packaging of your products and the post-purchase thank you email.
+Physical evidence means more than just proof of purchase - it encompasses the overall existence of your brand.
+Think website, branding, social media, the logo on your building, your store’s decor, the packaging of your product, the post-purchase thank you email, even the ambience of your store.
 All of these elements offer your customer the physical evidence they need to be certain that your business is viable, reliable and legitimate.

 To create a well-crafted strategy that ensures you offer great customer support, be sure to deliver products and receipts efficiently and reliably, and provide a customer experience that is seamless across each and every touchpoint.